nimvriotis/saas-conversion-funnel-analysis/README.md

 Understanding these patterns enables teams to optimize user experience, improve onboarding, and make better decisions on marketing investment.

 ---
 ## Dataset

 The dataset was programmatically generated in Python using a structured prompt designed with ChatGPT, in order to simulate a realistic SaaS conversion funnel.

-An initial dataset version produced unrealistic results (e.g. identical Visit and Sign Up counts), so a custom Python-based generation approach was implemented to ensure meaningful drop-offs and more realistic user behavior.
+Since the dataset could not be directly exported, a custom Python script was used to generate the data locally, ensuring full control over structure, relationships, and realistic user behavior.

 ### Structure